Blue Bayou and Dixie Landin': Blue Bayou

-Blue Bayou has 20 attractions including a lazy river, a behemoth bowl, a quadruple aqualoop, a wave pool, a ProSlide Tornado, and many other slides.
-Over the years, it has been adding new attractions.
-The newest attraction is "Mambo", a quadruple aqualoop which opened in August 2012.
+Blue Bayou was opened in 1989 on the site of the previous Coursey's Fantasy Water Park.
+It has 20 attractions including a lazy river, a behemoth bowl, a quadruple aqualoop, a wave pool (retained from the original park), and a ProSlide Tornado.
+The park slowly expanded over the next twenty years, with its newest attraction being "Mambo", a quadruple aqualoop which opened in August 2012.
 For the 2012 season, it also updated its lazy river, bathhouses, food menus, and kids' section.
-It is marketed as "The Land of the Giants", with the park advertising five of its water slides as the world's largest of their types.
+It was previously marketed as "The Land of the Giants", with the park advertising five of its water slides as the world's largest of their types.

+From the park's reopening in 2021 to 2024, Blue Bayou was the only side of the park to operate, but subsequently remained closed in favor of Dixie Landin' for the 2025 season.
+Following Dixie Landin's permanent closure in 2025, Blue Bayou was leased to Leisure Sports and Recreation, LLC, and reopened under the company's new management on May 16, 2026.